 ~ Glass storage.
 Long before we moved into the RV I got rid of all my tupperware and purchased a few different size sets of Glass Pyrex Dishes with Lids.
 These all now live in my Airstream kitchen and I use them for everything from leftovers to homemade sauce containers.
 The ones you see are the small size, and the larger ones along with all the lids are behind them.

 ~ More Vintage Pyrex Containers.
 I love these so much that I’ve added to my collection since we’ve been on the road.
 Each one has it’s own glass lid.
 Those are stacked behind the bowls.

-Moving below the sink we have one large cabinet that houses three drawers one one side and three shelves on other.
+Moving below the sink we have one large cabinet that houses three drawers on one side, and three shelves on the other.